-48 Hours in Dubai
+48 Hours In Dubai Itinerary

+I think that 48 hours in Dubai is just enough time for you to explore the extraordinary way of life in Dubai.
+You’ll be able to live the jet-set lifestyle, climb skyscrapers, stroll through luxurious malls, try your hand at adventure sports, and tantalise the taste buds in any number of top-class restaurants.
 So, if you want to find out what makes Dubai so special and probably the most futuristic place on the planet, then follow my awesome 48-hour guide.
 It’s amazing how much you’ll be able to see in such a short space of time, I guarantee you’ll never get bored!

 As you leave the largest mall in the world, you’ll be able to watch the largest dancing fountain ever created.
 The Dubai Fountain performs three times a day for excited crowds.
 Think Ocean’s Eleven when they’re standing by the Bellagio fountains in Vegas, but much bigger and better.

-Day 1 is over, so get your head down in one of the world’s most iconic hotels, Burj Al Arab.
+Day 1 is almost over, so get your head down in one of the world’s most iconic hotels, Burj Al Arab.
 I’m pretty certain you’ve all seen a picture of the building, which is completely made of glass that looks like a sail.
 I couldn’t believe the level of luxury here; every guest is completely spoiled!
 Each of the 200 rooms comes with your very own private butler.
 You should try it at least once.

+Onto the second day of your 48 hours in Dubai.
 Start your morning with a hearty breakfast from the top chefs at Burj Al Arab to set yourself up for a busy final day.
-Then move over to Bastakiya – a great little place to visit, because it gives you an idea of what Dubai used to be like long before skyscrapers dominated the landscape.
+Then move over to Bastakiya.
+A great little place to visit, because it gives you an idea of what Dubai used to be like long before skyscrapers dominated the landscape.
 We decided to take our time exploring the old neighbourhoods (and you should too).

-After taking in the local scene you’ll be more than ready for a sumptuous lunch, so what better than to eat at Olea, which was voted the 4th best in Dubai by TripAdvisor!
+After taking in the local scene you’ll be more than ready for a sumptuous lunch.
+So what better than to eat at Olea, which was voted the 4th best in Dubai by TripAdvisor!
 Here you can feast on delicious local food, be wowed by the exceptional service and chat about the amazing morning you had.
 Being a vegetarian myself, I loved the menu because there are so many options for people like me.
 It isn’t the cheapest restaurant you’ll eat in but you’ll get value for money.

 After seeing the old and new of Dubai, head back to the hotel to freshen up.
 Put on your best clothes and make your way to the Barasti Bar for dinner and tasty cocktails.
-I love this place because the bar overlooks Jumeirah Beach, and even though it’s won countless awards it feels extremely laid back.
+I love this place because the bar overlooks Jumeirah Beach, and even though this bar has won countless awards it feels extremely laid back.
 You can lounge on the wooden deck in one of the beach beds as you look out onto the stunning views.